EtashGuha/tail_cp/README.md

+This code was run on Python version 3.10.
 To initialize your environment, please run
 ```bash
 bash setup.sh
 ```